barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 3. Now, your terminal should say squirrels-template on the left.
 This means you have successfully entered the game folder.

-   Copy/paste one of the following bolded lines into your terminal, then hit enter:
+   Copy + paste one of the following bolded lines into your terminal, then hit enter:

    For Mac users: &nbsp;&nbsp;&nbsp; **```/Applications/love.app/Contents/MacOS/love .```**